 Our research is encompassed in several broad research themes.
 The aim is to increase the opportunities for researchers to conduct research on common themes.
 This multidisciplinary approach brings together researchers from the social sciences, epidemiology and public health, preventive, clinical and primary care medicine and from basic and applied sciences.
+External researchers who are interested in collaborating with our School are encouraged to view our research themes and contact relevant members of academic staff.

 Cognitive Psychology and Behavioural Neuroscience